Nature, Outdoors, Sky

 Grief can be exhausting.
 Take one day at a time and listen to your body.
 Don’t feel pressured to keep up with your normal routine or with what everyone else is doing.
 Ask for help and don’t be hard on yourself if things seem to be falling apart.

 Slowing down gives our bodies space to process emotions.
-We might want to keep busy, and while distractions can help sometimes, resting helps our hearts to heal.
+Being busy with distractions can help sometimes, but resting helps our hearts to heal.

 Move

-Movement can help shift difficult emotions.
-It can also be a good way to get some fresh air and time in nature, if you are able to exercise outside.
+Movement can help shift difficult emotions and is a good way to get some fresh air or time in nature, if you are able to exercise outside.

 Connect

 Connect to things that make you feel good.
-This might mean being out and about with others, or it might mean walking in nature or spending an evening by yourself.
+This might mean being out and about with others, or maybe walking in nature, or spending an evening by yourself.
 You don’t need to feel guilty for feeling better or enjoying yourself – it doesn’t mean you’re forgetting the person who has died.
 It’s okay to say no too, if you don’t feel ready or if your interests have changed.

 Looking for further help?

-Visit out Student Support page to find out about our online peer-support group, and links to other organisations that can help you.
+Visit out Student Support page to find out about upcoming workshops and links to other organisations that can help you.
 You might also want to speak to a tutor that you trust or look at your university’s wellbeing services.